lawrence143/kubernetes-ecosystem-book/11-backup_and_restore.md

 </p>

-The backup operation:
+During a backup operation:

-Uploads a tarball of copied Kubernetes objects into cloud object storage.
+1. Ark created a tarball of all resources and uploads the Kubernetes objects into cloud object storage.

-Calls the cloud provider API to make disk snapshots of persistent volumes, if specified.
+2. Ark calls the cloud provider API to make disk snapshots of persistent volumes, if specified.

-You can optionally specify hooks to be executed during the backup.
-For example, you might need to tell a database to flush its in-memory buffers to disk before taking a snapshot.
-More about hooks.
+Hooks can also be executed during the backup process.
+Hooks can work pre and post backups and can do certain tasks before and after taking backups.
+For example, we might need to tell database to flush in-memory buffers of disk before taking a snapshot.
+We will take one example of hooks below.

-Note that cluster backups are not strictly atomic.
-If Kubernetes objects are being created or edited at the time of backup, they might not be included in the backup.
-The odds of capturing inconsistent information are low, but it is possible.
+Point to note here is that Ark backups are not strictly atomic.
+In cases where Kubernetes objects are being created or edited at the time of backup, those objects/resources might not be included in the backup.
+Though such odds are pretty low, but quite possible in very active clusters.